theyoucheng/tructy_cbmc/README.md

 # tructy_cbmc

-Path for verifying Trusty (via CBMC)
+Patch for verifying Trusty (via CBMC)

 Naming convention: a folder A_B in this repo indicates the original folder A/B in the Trusty code base